starlightrobotics/arcane-manual/README.md

 #### Awesome Role-playing Censored and Uncensored models and chatbots
 *by Starlight Robotics*

-This is a curated list of AI Role-playing LLMs, Chatbots, services, apps, interfaces, offline tools, and hardware.
-This list provides insight for where to start, and reference links for seasoned developers.
+ARCANE Manual is a curated repository of AI Role-playing LLMs, chatbots, services, apps, interfaces, offline tools, and hardware tips.
+This manual provides insight for where to start, and reference links for seasoned developers.

 To suggest the updates or edits, contact me on [Reddit](https://www.reddit.com/r/starlightrobotics/) or [Discord](https://discord.gg/zarD7dweKz).